AdobeDocs/commerce-pwa-studio/src/pages/integrations/product-recommendations/index.md

 The `Recommendations` component is part of the [venia-product-recommendations][] package.
 It contains React components that do the following:

-- Collect and send behavioral data to Adobe Sensei
+- Collect and send behavioral data to Adobe AI
 - Fetch recommendations from the recommendations service
 - Render the recommendation unit to your storefront page